vert-x3/vertx-web-site/src/site/blog/posts/2017-08-21-introducing-vertx-mqtt-client.md

 }
 ```

-The **publishHandler** is the handler called each time the broker, located at iot.eclipse.org:1883, sends a message to you, from the topics you subscribing for.
+The **publishHandler** is the handler called each time the broker, located at `iot.eclipse.org:1883`, sends a message to you, from the topics you are subscribing for.

-But just providing a handler is not enough, you should also connect to the broker and subscribe to some topics.
-For this reason, you should use a **connect** method and then call **subscribe** when connection established.
+But only providing a handler is not enough, you should also connect to the broker and subscribe to some topics.
+For this reason, you should use the **connect** method and then call **subscribe** when the connection established.

-To deploy this verticle from typical application you should have in your **main** method something like that:
+To deploy this verticle from an application you should have in your **main** method something like that:

 ```java
 Vertx vertx = Vertx.vertx();
 vertx.deployVerticle(MainVerticle.class.getCanonicalName());
 ```

-If you have completed all steps correctly the result should look like that:
+When you have completed all steps correctly the result should look like that:

 ![](http://i.imgur.com/b4yYQJE.gif)